gmchen/personal-website/_projects/Tara-Tcell.markdown

 ---
 layout: page
-title: Tara the T-cell's Big Adventure
+title: Tara the T Cell's Big Adventure
 description:
 img: /assets/img/Tara-Tcell-sample.png
 importance: 4
 ---

-After finishing my PhD research in CAR T-cell therapy, I decided to write and illustrate a picture book about a T-cell named Tara whose longing for adventure leads her to the fight against cancer.
+After finishing my PhD research, I decided to write and illustrate a picture book about a T cell named Tara whose longing for adventure leads her to the fight against cancer.
 Each page represents a scientific step in the process of CAR T-cell therapy.

 I've put the full book online <a href="https://gregorymchen.github.io/Tara-Tcell/" target="_blank" rel="noopener noreferrer">here</a>.